pauliacomi/paper-2021-d4-sorption/manuscript.md

 conventional adsorbents.
 The best-predicted MOF performer, PCN-777, was synthesized and its predicted exceptional adsorption capacity for this typical contaminant present in biogas was further experimentally confirmed.
-This stable MOF was demonstrated to exhibit record gravimetric (1.8 g/g) and volumetric (0.49 g/cm^3^) uptake alongside with a reversible and fast adsorption/desorption process, very good cyclability and easy regeneration under continuous pressure cycling owing to a step-like sorption isotherm.
+This stable MOF was demonstrated to exhibit record gravimetric (1.8 g/g) and volumetric (0.49 g/cm^3^) uptake alongside a reversible and fast adsorption/desorption process, very good cyclability and easy regeneration under continuous pressure cycling owing to a step-like sorption isotherm.
 The attractiveness of PCN-777 was found to result from a synergistic combination of mesoporous cages and chemical functionality pointing towards the center of the cages to ensure moderately high host/guest interactions and favour an efficient removal of D4 at low pressure and an efficient packing of the siloxane molecules at higher pressure while maintaining the process highly reversible.
 Moreover, its hydrophobicity makes this MOF promising for the selective removal of siloxanes in moderate humidity conditions.
-In a broader sense, this study highlights the efficacy of an integrated workflow for accelerating the selection of adsorbents for a target application, spanning the entire pipeline from method validation to computational screening, synthesis, adsorption testing and finally identification of the optimal candidates.
+The next step will be to search for optimal MOF adsorbents for siloxane adsorption encompassing high affinity and large adsorption capacity at low very partial pressure while allowing an easy regeneration.
+As a further stage, for the specific applications in biogas upgrading, it will be required to test the capability of these materials to capture not only D4 but also other related siloxane contaminants, *e.g.* cyclic (D5) and linear (L2, L3) In a broader sense, this study highlights the efficacy of an integrated workflow for accelerating the selection of adsorbents for a target application, spanning the entire pipeline from method validation to computational screening, synthesis, adsorption testing and finally identification of the optimal candidates.

 # Acknowledgements {#acknowledgements .unnumbered}